chris-ramon/thesis-graphql-go/thesis.md

 GraphQL Standard Spec:
 Open-source Standards:
 Go Standards:
-4.2.2 Diseño.
+4.2 Diseño.

-4.2.3 Desarollo.

-4.2.4 Testeo.

-4.2.5 Despliegue.

-What are the process of the open-source project ?

-4.2.1 Diagrama de flujo del proceso AS IS

-4.3 Tipos de Metodologías Ágiles.
-4.4 Artefactos.
-4.5 Arquitectura de la Implementación.
+What are the internal design of the GraphQL standard, let’s add here diagrams of the workflow, also let’s add each component workflow, prop using uml something like that, also, let’s add GraphQL Playground, GraphQL GraphiQL.

+4.3 Arquitectura

 query/mutation/subscription as source.
 Source: Source-in.